BrajeshPatil/rover-science-task/lib/README.md

-The following is a list libraries which you need to install in order to compile the code:
+The code was tested to be working successfully on these versions of the libraries:
-1. AccelStepper by Mike McCauley
+1. AccelStepper by Mike McCauley (1.64.0)
-2. Adafruit BMP085 Library by Adafruit
+2. Adafruit BMP085 Library by Adafruit (1.2.4)
-3. Adafruit MLX90614 Library by Adafruit
+3. Adafruit MLX90614 Library by Adafruit (2.1.5)
-4. MQ135 by GeorgK, ViliusKraujutis, NuclearPhoenixx
+4. MQ135 by GeorgK, ViliusKraujutis, NuclearPhoenixx (1.1.1)
-5. DFRobot_SHT20 by DFRobot
+5. DFRobot_SHT20 by DFRobot (1.0.0)
 6. DHT.h (Use the one in lib directory)

 Two ways to install libraries:
 - Installing in-built libraries